 Let me explain.

-My big house used more energy for everything, not just for heating, cooling, cooking, washing, etc.
+Not just for heating, cooling, cooking, washing, etc.

 For example, it had a very large yard, which required mowing every few weeks.
 (It rains a lot here.)
 Since I don't have the strength for a push mower, in spite of myself I had to buy a gas mower - a noisy, polluting machine.